gjbex/Best-practices-for-scientific-computing/code_style.md

 When developing multi-threaded C/C++ programs using OpenMP, limiting the scope of variables to parallel regions makes those variables thread-private, hence reducing the risk of data races.
 We will discuss this in more detail in a later section.
-Unfortunately, the semantics for the Fortran `BLOCK` statement in an OpenMP do loop is not defined, at least up to the OpenMP 4.5 specification.
+Unfortunately, the semantics for the Fortran `block` statement in an OpenMP do loop is not defined, at least up to the OpenMP 4.5 specification.
 Although `gfortran` accepts such code constructs, and seems to generate code with the expected behavior, it should be avoided since Intel Fortran compiler